franciscosft/scanner-log/README.md

 ## Workspace configuration

 - Clone the project;
-- Import it on your IDE;
+- Import it on your IDE, I used Eclipse;
 - Execute: `mvn clean install`